kailash-manasarovar/statement/docs/index.md

 - The criminals know very well how valuable their product is to Western porn-addicts, and how international judicial systems will do nothing to stop them.
 - And of course everyone knows what happens to *very unwise* people who have unlimited power over others: the power of life and death by clandestine poisoning, the power of being able to manipulate a person into doing anything at all -> into experiencing strong emotions that include believing they're in a reciprocal love affair, to suicidal and homicidal feelings, or believing they are sufficiently sick to justify life-threatening surgery, or that they were born in the wrong body and should therefore chop bits off the perfect one they have, the power of knowing what a person is doing and where they are 24-hours a day, the power of listening to all their conversations, reading all their correspondence...
 - This is a self-destructing and totally insane one-way street to more and more excessive and appalling criminal psychoses acted out.
-- Do the criminals play games amongst themselves and the wider porn-addict community about who is going to kill themselves, who will undergo surgery, who would they like to see murdered, or running around naked in a field after a horse?
+- Do the criminals play games amongst themselves and the wider porn-addict community about who is going to kill themselves, who will undergo surgery, who would they like to see murdered or running around naked in a field after a horse?
 - It makes statements I heard from apparent "friends", such as ["Why does someone always have to die?"](timeline/2023/december.md#piano-concert) chilling to the bone.
 - Unsurprisingly, the suicide statistics in Dénia are off the scale.
 - The Dénia Doomsday Manipulation-Machine started life as a methodology for tricking women by cowardly petty-crook misogynists, and was left to spiral into its current monstrous form simply because no-one considered porn-driven decades of serious sex crimes against women and children worth stopping.